 1. Don’t borrow more than required amount

 It is important to keep a check on the amount you borrow.
-You should try to borrow less than £1000 as a doorstep loan.
-Never raise a loan for more than what you require.
+Never apply for a loan for more than what you require.

 2. Don’t delay the repayment

 The cost of delayed repayment could be high and you should thus ensure that there is no delay in any circumstances.

 3. Don’t borrow with the very high rate.